The-ThirtyFour/TModLoader_LansUncraftItems/README.md

 # Lanboosts Uncraft Items for Terraria (TModLoader)
 Make you able to uncraft items, meaning you will destroy the item and get the resource back (or a % of it), this is done with the hammer button to the right of inventory!

+# Changelog:

+V. 2022.07.21.1:
+	- Change UI to allow for multiple recipes.
+	- Change UI to allow for converting between recipe groups.

+V. 2022.07.20:
+	- Remove imkSushi as a blocked mod due to it no longer having tokens.

+V. 2022.07.19:
+	- Update to get new version on workshop.

 # Other TModLoader mods by me:
 * [Lanboosts Auto Join Team](https://github.com/Lanboost/TModLoader_LansAutoJoinTeam)